WayneDW/WayneDW.github.io/_posts/2021-11-01-Hamiltonian.md

 $\hat x_{\eta}(x, v)=x+v \eta - \frac{1}{2} \nabla f(x), \qquad \hat v_{\eta}(x, v)=v-\frac{1}{2}\eta (\nabla f(x) - \nabla f(\hat x_{\eta})).$

 It can be shown that such a discretized HMC requires O($d^{\frac{1}{4}} \epsilon^{-\frac{1}{2}}$) gradient evaluations under proper regularity assumptions [MV18].
-Other interesting persepectives can be seen in Che20.
+Other interesting persepectives can be seen in {% cite Che20 %}.

 ## Conclusions

 Properly tuning the number of leapfrog steps is important for maximizing the contraction to accelerate convergence.
-From the perspective of methodology, the no-U-turn sampler proposes to automatically adjust the number of leapfrog steps and potentially exploits this idea by checking the inner product of postion and velocity [HG14].
+From the perspective of methodology, the no-U-turn sampler proposes to automatically adjust the number of leapfrog steps and potentially exploits this idea by checking the inner product of postion and velocity {% cite HG14%}.

 ## Reference